 These consolidated financial statements have been prepared in accordance with IFRS on a going concern basis, which assumes the realization of assets and discharge of liabilities in the normal course of business within the foreseeable future.
 Management uses judgment in determining assumptions for cash flow projections, such as anticipated financing, anticipated sales and future commitments to assess the Company's ability to continue as a going concern.
 A critical judgment is that the Company continues to raise funds going forward and satisfy their obligations as they become due.
+See note 14.

-New accounting policy:
+New standards adopted: